-11 Law 25 - Wide Ball
+11. Law 25 -Wide Ball - Penalty

-In addition to Law 25 and in place of Championship Playing Condition 26, the following will apply:
+In addition to Law 25 the following will apply.

 Umpires are instructed to apply a very strict and consistent interpretation in regard to this Law in order to prevent negative bowling wide of the wicket.